Dr Sahran Higgins

 Tuesday - Thursday

 Current Research: I’m currently working on an exciting multi-partner project, (StARR) funded by ESIF, that takes a whole catchment approach to improve flood resilience using natural flood management solutions.
 Working with key project partners including Cornwall Council, West Country Rivers Trust and the Environment Agency, business and private land owners.
 I am co-ordinating the development of a management plan to improve the conservation status of a site forming part of the Mid Cornwall Moors SSSI.
-I am also undertaking long term ecological monitoring to assess changes in biodiversityover time using a range od remote surveying techiques.
-Findings from long term biodiversity monitoring within the catchment will be used to inform evidence based decision making in relation to natural flood management strategies.
+I am also undertaking ecological monitoring to assess changes in biodiversity over time using a range of remote surveying techiques.
+Findings from biodiversity monitoring within the catchment will be used to inform evidence based decision making in relation to natural flood management strategies.
 I work with Prof. Kevin Gaston, Prof. Karen Anderson and Prof. Richard Brazier.

 Research Interests: I am an ecologist with broad interests.
 I am particularly interested in rewilding approaches and in understanding how ecosystem processes and functions are key in developing climate change adaptation and resilience strategies and in doing so, provide multiple co-benefits and ‘win-win’ scenarios for nature and society.